Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A customer needs to integrate in real time with Salesforce CRM.
 Which feature accomplishes this requirement?

-- [ ] Streaming transforms.
+- [x] Streaming transforms.
 - [ ] Data model triggers.
 - [ ] Sales and Service bundle.
 - [ ] `Data Actions` and Lightning web components.

 **[⬆ Back to Top](#table-of-contents)**

 ### A user wants to be able to create a multi-dimensional metric to identify `Unified Individual` lifetime value (LTV).
-Which sequence of Data Model Object (DMO) joins is necessary within the calculated Insight to enable this calculation?
+Which sequence of Data Model Object (DMO) joins is necessary within the Calculated Insight to enable this calculation?

 - [x] `Unified Individual` > `Unified Link Individual` > `Sales Order`.
 - [ ] `Unified Individual` > `Individual` > `Sales Order`.